dfamonteiro/blog/blog/content/posts/2025-books.md

 I'm particularly fond of the _Three Maps_ chapter: being able to understand why you're doing what you're doing, what's the goal, and how to navigate a specific company's corporate environment are all extremely useful information for engineers of any level!

+## Semiconductor design & manufacturing

+### Semiconductor Manufacturing Technology (Michael Quirk & Julian Serda)

+I'm well aware that this is a university-level textbook.
+Nevertheless, I would recommend it for anyone with both a technical mindset and an interest in semiconductor manufacturing because it is very readable and doesn't require much background knowledge, if any.

+You can learn a lot about semiconductor manufacturing from the internet, but with this book you will get the full picture of the entire manufacturing process.

+### Fabless: The Transformation of the Semiconductor Industry (Daniel Nenni & Paul McLellan)

+This was a book that highlighted some of the smaller players in the semiconductor industry.
+And it also really highlighted the importance of IP in the semiconductor industry, and showcased why it's a very viable business model.

+I feel like foundries (and NVIDIA) get all the the attention in the semiconductor industry.
+But this book does a good job of lighting some of the lesser-know players, such as the EDA design tool companies.

 ### Designing Data-Intensive Applications (Martin Kleppmann)

 - IMO, borderline mandatory reading for any software engineer